-“We’re continuing with the accuracy and fine-tuning that the CAD system gets,” said Makofsky.
+“We’re continuing with the accuracy and fine-tuning that the CAD-CNC system gets,” said Makofsky.

 Furthermore, CNC helps the manufacturer maximize the use of its resources.
 Makofsky likened the CNC machine to an old-fashioned dressmaker, trying to make the most product out of the resources available.

 “The dressmakers were the ones who made the money for the company because they looked at a hunk of fabric and said, ‘I need to make 24 dresses.
 How do I use the fabric with the least waste?’” said Makofsky.